 While facilitating connectivity for human activities, road networks have the potential to reduce connectivity of wildlife populations and negatively impact their viability.
 Habitat loss through direct conversion into road or the alteration of abiotic conditions of the landscape adjacent to a roadway can negatively impact use by wildlife.
 Reductions in dispersal through direct mortality or avoidance of roadway environments may serve to further disrupt gene flow between population fragments (Jaeger et al. 2005; Coffin 2007; Taylor and Goldingay 2010).
 Demographic stochasticity, genetic diversity loss and inbreeding depression are intensified in isolated population fragments, increasing the risk of local extinction (Lande 1988; Frankham 1996; Epps et al. 2005; Holderegger and Di Giulio 2010).

 Overpasses or undercrossings may be installed to restore natural gene flow patterns.
 However, to effectively plan these and other mitigation activities, transportation agencies must know which roads to target, whether existing structures are providing wildlife passage, and which species are most affected.
-The impacts of roads on wildlife connectivity cannot be generalized in space or among species, complicating mitigation planning.
+The impacts of roads on wildlife connectivity cannot be generalized in space, between taxa, or among species within the same taxa, complicating mitigation planning.
 Physical characteristics of roads (e.g. width, gradient, traffic volume) can affect their permeability to different species (Gerlach and Musolf 2000; Marsh et al. 2005; Charry and Jones 2009).
 Traffic volume in particular has been shown to be an important determinant of wildlife response to roads (Jaeger et al. 2005).
 In highways through the Canadian Rocky Mountains, including the Trans-Canada Highway, sections of low to moderate traffic were more permeable to carnivore passage than sections of high traffic (Alexander et al. 2005).
 Detection probabilities of two bird species, the grey shrike-thrush (Colluricincla harmonica) and grey fantail (Rhipidura fuliginosa) showed a negative correlation with traffic volume (Parris and Schneider 2008).
 Annual average daily traffic volumes (AADT) as low as 10,000 can create nearly complete barriers to wildlife movements (Charry and Jones 2009).

 The degree to which wildlife will move across roads depends upon species-specific dispersal behaviors and life history characteristics.
 Some taxa, such as reptiles, amphibians, and mid- to large sized mammals, are particularly impacted by roads (Fahrig and Rytwinski 2009; Benítez-López et al. 2010).
 Even within sensitive species there are differences in behavioral responses to roads.
 Disturbance tolerance is thought to be one characteristic that determines a species’ sensitivity to roads.
 For example, the Trans-Canada Highway acts as a barrier for grizzly bear (Ursus arctos) but not for black bear (Ursus americanus) movement, likely because grizzly bears tend to avoid human activity and therefore approach roads less often (Sawaya et al. 2014).
-Similarly, smaller snake species more vulnerable to avian predation were more likely to avoid open habitat created by roads than larger snakes (Andrews and Gibbons 2005).
+Perception of risks not tied directly to human activities can influence behavior for organisms faced with crossing a road surface.
+For example, smaller snake species more vulnerable to avian predation were more likely to avoid open habitat created by roads than larger snakes (Andrews and Gibbons 2005).

 Within California, highways have been documented as significant barriers to gene flow for numerous taxa (Riley et al. 2006, 2014, Delaney et al. 2010).
 These studies have focused on the Southern California region, which hosts some of the most highly urbanized counties with heavily trafficked highway networks.
-Alternatively, few studies have investigated whether the same effect on gene flow is observed highways in Northern California, where urban centers are more discrete.
-Urbanization approaches levels those seen in Southern California primarily in the greater Bay Area and Sacramento regions
+Few studies have investigated whether the same effect on gene flow is observed highways in Northern California, where urban centers are more discrete.
+Urbanization approaches levels such as those seen in Southern California primarily in the greater Bay Area and Sacramento regions.